Expungements, Sealed Records, and Suspended Sentences

 Q: How much does it cost to apply for Criminal Rehabilitation?

 A: The processing fees for Criminal Rehabilitation involving Non-Serious Criminality is 200$ CAD, while the processing fees for an application involving Serious Criminality is 1000$ CAD.
-A driving under the influence (DUI) or driving while intoxicated (DWI) conviction is considered non-serious criminality.
+A driving under the influence (DUI) or driving while intoxicated (DWI) conviction is considered serious criminality, as of December 2018.
 Contact us for a free consultation to determine which type of criminality your criminal record constitutes!

 Q: What documents do I need to include in my Criminal Rehabilitation application?